MariaHochstoeger/el-madre/README.md

     - A customized 404 error page could enhance UX even further by providing a meaningful feedback message on what has gone wrong.

+- More complex commenting/approval functionality

+    - Currently, a user's comment is immediately displayed on the site.
+The admin has the possibility to revoke approval.
+Once the approval is revoked, the comment still shows for the user who wrote it, but not for anybody else.
+Also, the user who wrote the un-approved comment still has CRUD functionality, ie can edit and/or delete the comment.
+If a user edits a previously un-approved comment, then the comment is - in the current project - immediately displayed again.
+This is considered acceptable since it gives the user the possibility to rectify any potential mistakes they made in the comment (such as violating community guidelines).
+However in the future, it could be a feature to turn around the logic for comments that were previously un-approved.
+Meaning, in such a case, the admin would then have to approve the edited comment, before it would be displayed again.

 ## UX

 ### Site Goals